Own-Data-Privateer/hoardy-web/extension/README.md

 - `cd extension`.
 - Optionally: run `nix-shell ./default.nix` to get the exact build environment I use.
 - For Firefox, Tor Browser, LibreWolf, etc: build by running `./build.sh clean firefox` from this directory.
-- For Chromium/Chrome/etc: build by running `./build.sh clean chromium` from this directory.
+- For Chromium/Chrome/etc: build by running `./build.sh clean chromium-mv2` from this directory.
 - All outputs can then be found in the `dist` directory.

 # Debugging